VS Code Setup

 Choose one AI assistant to use with ACE

-ACE CLI installed and logged in
+ACE CLI installed and configured

 ACE server running